Skip to main content

 Recovery

-To help your body adapt to the training and also recover properly to avoid injuries, there are some essentials that you should be doing on a recovery side of things too.
+To help your body adapt to your training and also recover properly to avoid injuries, there are some essential factors to prioritise.
 Firstly, sleep; aim for a consistent 8 hours of sleep every night.
-Secondly, whether it's Pilates, Yoga or simply stretching, you should look do to at least some mobility work each week.
+Secondly, whether it's pilates, yoga or simply stretching, you should look do to at least some mobility work each week.

-Other ways to optimise your recovery include sports massages or even using at-home massage tools such as massage guns or a foam roller.
-Listen to your body throughout your training and be prepared to take an extra day of rest or move the sessions around within a week if you find that you need a little extra recovery.
+Other ways to optimise your recovery include using at-home massage tools like a massage gun or foam roller.
+Listen to your body throughout your training and be prepared to take an extra day of rest or move the sessions around within your week if you find that you need a little extra recovery.

 Nutrition

-To get your body up to running a 5k, you'll need to complete your training sessions but also make sure you're fuelling your recovery and making health-conscious nutrition choices too!
+To train for your best 5k, you'll need to make sure you're fueling your recovery and making health-conscious nutrition choices.
 To help optimise your recovery, look to keep your protein high, take on plenty of carbs before your longer sessions and if you're looking to really push the pace or distance, don't be afraid to experiment with caffeine too.

 Running Shoes for a 5k